 92%Based on the skill's description, can an agent find and select it at the right time?
 Clear, specific descriptions lead to better discovery.

-This is a strong description that clearly communicates capabilities and includes explicit trigger terms.
-The 'Triggers on:' clause is well-structured with natural user phrases.
-The main weakness is that some trigger terms like 'explain' are very broad and could cause conflicts with other skills in a large skill library.
+This is a strong skill description that clearly communicates its capabilities and includes explicit trigger terms.
+The specific mention of techniques (expert agents, structural search, mermaid diagrams) adds clarity about the skill's approach.
+The main weakness is that some trigger terms like 'explain' are very broad and could conflict with simpler explanation-oriented skills.

 | Dimension | Reasoning | Score |